HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

 The LDO instruction loads an offset into general register "r".
 For operand mode 0 the immediate value is loaded.
 For operand modes 2 and 3 the instruction just performs the address computation part comparable to the **LDx** instruction, however with no memory access.
 See the section on the defined operand modes.
-Note that the does not matter whether the word, half-word or byte related operand mode is used for the address offset computation.
-In the assembler notation the "W", "H" and "B" option is therefore omitted.

 #### Operation

 ```
-   if ( opMode == 2 ) illegalInstructionTrap( );
+   if ( opMode == 1 ) illegalInstructionTrap( );

    GR[r] <- operandAdrOfs( instr );
 ```